-With skilled young employees continually entering the workforce, many of them are not as motivated and able to stay on task as the older generations.
+With skilled young employees continually entering the workforce, many are not as motivated and able to stay on task as the older generations.

 With the instant gratification of the internet and multimedia made to change content quickly, attention spans and contentment are at all-time lows.